Inklingo

 nounA2general

-Use this when referring to a specific level of quality, achievement, or requirement, often in a comparative sense.
+Use this noun to refer to a specific level of quality, achievement, or requirement, or a position in a scale.

 A simple green and yellow spirit level tool resting horizontally on a flat wooden plank, showing the air bubble perfectly centered between the two indicator lines, signifying a perfect level.